How To Prevent Ingrown Hair by Dr Wilson

 - Avoid dry shaving

-- Before shaving warm the area with a warm wet towel ideally ot warm water to make sure the hairs swell and blunt the edge of the shaved hair
+- Before shaving warm the area with a warm wet towel ideally with warm water to make sure the hairs swell and blunt the edge of the shaved hair

 - Use an antimicrobial product to wash the face and for shaving